awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

       #.
 Rebuild your app after reopening it in the workspace to resolve APIs from new libraries called in your code.
 This is a good practice any time you add import statements.

-      Your app is now ready for adding cloud-powered features.
+      Your app is now ready for you to add cloud-powered features.
 We recommend :ref:`adding analytics <add-aws-mobile-analytics>` as your first feature.